Chart Color Schemes

 Mount Johns's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mount Johns shows excellent health outcomes with very low prevalence of common conditions across all ages.
-Approximately 61% of Mount Johns' total population of 2,933 has private health cover, compared to 53.7% in the rest of Northern Territory (NT) and a national average of 55.3%.
-The most prevalent medical conditions are asthma (5.9%) and mental health issues (5.4%).
+Mount Johns demonstrates excellent health outcomes with very low prevalence of common health conditions across all age groups.
+Approximately 61% of its total population of 2,933 has private health cover, compared to 53.7% in the Rest of NT and a national average of 55.3%.
+The most prevalent medical conditions are asthma (5.9%) and mental health issues (5.4%), with 79.9% of residents reporting no medical ailments, compared to 76.9% in the Rest of NT.

 Frequently Asked Questions - Health